Making Nitro Cold Brew @ Home

 Here are a few Star San dos and don’ts to help you get the most out of everyone’s favorite wonder foam.

 Add your coffee to the bag or hop screen and then fill the bucket with water.
 I use 2 lbs of coarse-ground coffee for a 5-gallon batch.
-I simply use water from our well, but you can use RO (reverse osmosis) or bottled water if you prefer.
+I use water from our well, but you can also use reverse osmosis (RO) or bottled water if you prefer.
 You want to add a little more than 5 gallons because you will lose some to the coffee grounds.

-Place a lid on the bucket and place it in a refrigerator or your kegerator for at least 8 hours more if you want a stronger coffee flavor.
+Place a lid on the bucket and store it in the refrigerator or your kegerator for at least 8 hours, or longer for a stronger coffee flavor.

 Kegging the Coffee

 Once your coffee is finished brewing, it is time to add it to the keg.
-Shake the sanitizer around again to make sure the whole keg got coated, then dump it out.
+Shake the sanitizer around again to ensure the whole keg is coated, then discard it.
 Remember, as long as the product is mixed correctly, the foam is safe, so do not rinse the keg.

-Once the coffee is transferred into the keg, place the lid with the air stone on it and seal it up.
-Make sure that the gasket is properly seated evenly when clamping it down.
+Once the coffee is transferred into the keg, place the lid with the air stone on it and seal it.
+Ensure that the gasket is seated correctly and evenly clamped down.
 You will want a good seal since we will be adding 45-50 PSI of nitrogen gas to the keg.

-Once sealed, place the keg in the kegerator and attach the liquid line that is attached to the nito tap to the OUT post on the keg.
-Then attach the gas line to the carbonation inlet.
-Remember, these are color-coded white for gas, black for liquid.
+Once sealed, place the keg in the kegerator and attach the liquid line that is connected to the NITRO tap to the OUT post on the keg.
+Then attach the gas line to the carbonation inlet (the one on the lid).
+Remember, these are color-coded: white for gas and black for liquid.

 Guide to Corny Kegging - National Homebrew Club